Erdogan calls for a new constitution in Türkiye - ExBulletin

 Erdogan calls for a new constitution in Türkiye

-Ankara, April 15 Turkish President Recep Tayyip Erdogan has said his country should draft a new constitution to embrace the dreams of all its people, local media reported.
+ANKARA: Turkish President Recep Tayyip Erdogan has said his country should craft a new constitution to embrace the dreams of all its people, local media reported.

 “Let’s make a new civil and libertarian constitution that embraces the dreams of all the people of this country,” Erdogan, who was speaking in the southeastern city of Diyarbakir, was quoted by the semi-official agency as saying. official Anadolu on Friday.